-The Company records the fair value of stock options granted to non-employees in exchange for services in accordance with EITF 96-18 " Accounting for Equity Instruments That are Issued to Other Than Employees for Acquiring, or in Conjunction with Selling, Goods or Services ."
+The Company records the fair value of stock options granted to non-employees in exchange for services in accordance with EITF 96-18 "Accounting for Equity Instruments That are Issued to Other Than Employees for Acquiring, or in Conjunction with Selling, Goods or Services."
 The fair value of the options granted is expensed when the measurement date is known.
-The performance for services was satisfied on the grant date for stock options granted to non-employees in 2008, 2007 and 2006 was \$179,687, \$312,637 and \$525,126, respectively, which was expensed to research and development.
+The performance for services was satisfied on the grant date for stock options granted to non-employees.
+The total fair value of the options granted to non-employees in 2008, 2007 and 2006 was \$179,687, \$312,637 and \$525,126, respectively, which was expensed to research and development.